git-vru/PersonalExpenseManager/ReadME.md

 ## How to Run

   1. Compile the project using your preferred C++ compiler.
   2. Run the `main` executable to start the application.
   3. Use the main menu to navigate through the available options, import data, generate reports, and export them as needed.
+4. To try the project out 100transaction.csv file can be imported

 ## Dependencies

-- [Any required libraries or dependencies for the project]
-- [Instructions for installing dependencies]
+- [xlsxwriter] = a library to write to excel files.

-## Contribution
+## How to compile

-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue to discuss what you would like to change.
+The project should run directly on mac
+On windows the library is not available in my findings

-## License
+## Creator

-This project is licensed under the [Your License Here].
+Vrushabh Jain
+vrushabh.jain@tum.de
+Matriculation number-03789249